rajaroy43/Magic-Convex/README.md

 ## TODOs / Next steps

-- Add fund split for MagicDepositor on harvest and staking for mgMagic.
+- Add staking contract for mgMagic.
 - Add tests
 - Scaffold proposition to incentivize early deposits in the accumulation phase
+- Split functionality into either OpenZeppelin 's upgradable proxies or Diamonds